jeffreycwitt/hn202/docs/class-8.md

 # Key takeaways

-* The basic transitions from the Umayyad to the Abbasid Dynasty
+* The basic transition from the Umayyad to the Abbasid Dynasty
 * The political problems faced by the new Abbasid Empire
 * How the Hadith tradition offered a way to resolve some of these challenges.